-The conference was planned and sponsored by a group of 10 partners representing academia, federal agencies, and non-governmental organizations.
-To accomplish the goals of "Collaboration, Integration and Synthesis," the 2014 conference facilitated continued on next page...
+The conference was planned and sponsored by a group of 10 partners representing academia, federal agencies, and nongovernmental organizations.
+To accomplish the goals of "Collaboration, Integration and Synthesis," the 2014 conference facilitated interdisciplinary discussion and promoted outcomes that require integration and synthesis across fields and themes.